How Kanban Boards Can Benefit Your Team

 - Collaborative or experimental evolution

-A typical Kanban board has three columns which are labeled “To-do”, “Doing”, and “Done”, which represent the different stages of the development process.
+A typical Kanban board has three columns which are labelled “To-do”, “Doing”, and “Done”, which represent the different stages of the development process.
 The main features of a Kanban board include the following:

 Kanban cards represent either a work item or a task within the development process.
 They are used to communicate progress and performance within a team and depict information such as status, cycle time, and deadlines.